pdbeard/angel-mounds/README.md

 More information on the gulp tasks in [this README.md](https://github.com/Swiip/generator-gulp-angular/blob/master/app/templates/gulp/README.md).

 ### Chrome Flag Settings
+open *chrome://flags*

-Disable swipe gesture control of history navigation `overscroll history navigation = Disabled`
+Disable swipe gesture control of history navigation :
+-`overscroll history navigation` to `Disabled`

+Disable browser zooming with the pinch gesture in desktop Chrome do one of the following:
+- Enable the `Enable viewport meta tag` setting (preferred)
+- Set `Enable pinch scale` to `Disabled`